jrieke/year-on-github/README.md

 ---

 <!-- <h3 align="center">
-    🎉 Year on Github is now live! 🎉
+    🎉 Year on GitHub is now live! 🎉
     <br><br>
     Try it out: <br>
     <a href="http://gh2020.jrieke.com">gh2020.jrieke.com</a>